All Episodes

 I'm about to pay off my house in six months.

-If I were younger, I'd be joining up right now too, picking up my rifle.
+If I were younger, I'd be joining up right now, too, picking up my rifle.

 Well, God bless you.

-I'm sure you've got people around this country standing up and cheering you on.
+You've got people around this country standing up and cheering you on.

 And I think you're probably right.

-The latest approval numbers of Congress, 14%.
+The latest approval numbers in Congress, 14%.

 Do you feel better?

-We lost, he lost the cell call.
+He lost a cell call.

-I know he feels better after vetting like that.
+I know he feels better after vetting like that, especially to the largest audience in broadcasting today.

-Thanks for the call out there, Nick very much.
+Thanks for the call out there, Nick, very much.

 We'll take a brief time out.